openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 Duration: 03:00

-The devices you've flashed are a specific kind of Full Thread Device (FTD) called a Router Eligible End Device (REED).
-This means they can function as either a Router or End Device, and can promote themselves from an End Device to a Router.
+The devices you've flashed are a specific kind of Full Thread Device (FTD) called an Extender-Capable Device (ECD).
+This means they can function as either a Mesh Extender or a standby ECD, and can promote themselves from a standby ECD to a Mesh Extender.

-Thread can support up to 32 Routers, but tries to keep the number of Routers between 16 and 23.
-If a REED attaches as an End Device and the number of Routers is below 16, it automatically promotes itself to a Router.
+Thread can support up to 32 Mesh Extenders, but tries to keep the number of Mesh Extenders between 16 and 23.
+If an ECD attaches as an End Device and the number of Mesh Extenders is below 16, it automatically promotes itself to a Mesh Extender.
 This change should occur at a random time within the number of seconds that you set the `otThreadSetRouterSelectionJitter` value to in the application (20 seconds).

-Every Thread network also has a Leader, which is a Router that is responsible for managing the set of Routers in a Thread network.
-With all the devices on, after 20 seconds one of them should be a Leader (LED1 on) and the other two should be Routers (LED2 on).
+Every Thread network also has a Leader, which is a Mesh Extender that is responsible for managing the set of Mesh Extenders in a Thread network.
+With all the devices on, after 20 seconds one of them should be a Leader (LED1 on) and the other two should be Mesh Extenders (LED2 on).

 <img src="img/4e1e885861a66570.png" alt="4e1e885861a66570.png" width="716.50" />

 ### Remove the Leader

-If the Leader is removed from the Thread network, a different Router promotes itself to a Leader, to ensure the network still has a Leader.
+If the Leader is removed from the Thread network, a different Mesh Extender promotes itself to a Leader, to ensure the network still has a Leader.

 Turn off the Leader board (the one with LED1 lit) using the **Power** switch.
 Wait about 20 seconds.
-On one of the remaining two boards, LED2 (Router) will turn off and LED1 (Leader) will turn on.
+On one of the remaining two boards, LED2 (Mesh Extender) will turn off and LED1 (Leader) will turn on.
 This device is now the Leader of the Thread network.

 <img src="img/4c57c87adb40e0e3.png" alt="4c57c87adb40e0e3.png" width="718.50" />

 Turn the original Leader board back on.
 It should automatically rejoin the Thread network as an End Device (LED3 is lit).
-Within 20 seconds (the Router Selection Jitter) it promotes itself to a Router (LED2 is lit).
+Within 20 seconds (the Router Selection Jitter) it promotes itself to a Mesh Extender (LED2 is lit).

 <img src="img/5f40afca2dcc4b5b.png" alt="5f40afca2dcc4b5b.png" width="716.84" />

 ### Reset the boards

 Turn off all three boards, then turn them back on again and observe the LEDs.
-The first board that was powered up should start in the Leader role (LED1 is lit)—the first Router in a Thread network automatically becomes the Leader.
+The first board that was powered up should start in the Leader role (LED1 is lit)—the first Mesh Extender in a Thread network automatically becomes the Leader.

-The other two boards initially connect to the network as End Devices (LED3 is lit) but should promote themselves to Routers (LED2 is lit) within 20 seconds.
+The other two boards initially connect to the network as End Devices (LED3 is lit) but should promote themselves to Mesh Extenders (LED2 is lit) within 20 seconds.

 ### Network partitions